Zits (comics): Pierce

 Pierce is worried by this until Walt says, "Don't think of it as getting braces... think of it as getting your smile pierced." which makes Pierce so happy, he hugs him.
-After he gets his braces he shows them off a lot for a while and describes them to Jeremy like they were a work of art.
+After he gets his braces he shows them off for a while and describes them to Jeremy like they were a work of art.
 In 2016, he had them removed.
 Additionally, he has Michelangelo's Sistine Chapel mural tattooed on the roof of his mouth.

 Despite his rebellious appearance, Pierce is actually very courteous and often tries to help out, but usually fails due to his interests and ideals.
 He is also very caring towards his pets and toward others, which he fulfills by donating to charities.
 Once, when Jeremy asked him to purchase a necklace for Sara for him, Pierce bought a necklace with a pair of jeweled skulls with intertwined snakes in the eye sockets, framed by a barbed-wire heart.
 He has also been described as a very polite and cautious driver by Sara's mom.
 He began dating D'ijon after she went to see him get another stud in his tongue.
 Like Hector's girlfriend, Autumn, Pierce is an animal activist and environmentalist and has been known to wear tofu shoes because leather uses cow hides, rubber uses oil, and wood uses trees.
 A running gag in the comic features Pierce pulling the fire alarm at school.
 Pierce is quite naïve - in one instance his uncle "sold" Pierce T-shirts for the band with the "Goat Cheese Pizza" Logo for $100.00, when the going rate was $2.00.

 Supporting characters

 Clapton

 Clapton is an often-silent brown cat (breed unknown), adopted by the Duncans in a 2020 strip.
 She seems to have one eye missing, though this has not yet been explained or addressed by the strip or characters.
-She is shown to have many of Jeremy's traits, such as heavy sleeping; in the October 30th, 2021 strip, she sleeps soundly on Pierce's drums while the latter plays, leading him to remark that Clapton "will be fine" despite the noise of the trick-or-treaters the following night.
+She is shown to have many of Jeremy's traits, such as heavy sleeping; in the October 30, 2021 strip, she sleeps soundly on Pierce's drums while the latter plays, leading him to remark that Clapton "will be fine" despite the noise of the trick-or-treaters the following night.

 Phoebe

 Phoebe is one of Jeremy's classmates and is presented as a hyperbolic overachiever, using any means necessary to excel academically and enter a "high-power college".
 She also consumes massive amounts of caffeine and has an espresso machine in her locker, which annoys almost everyone.
 She is constantly padding her college resume.
 Sadly, Phoebe is so obsessed with success that she has no sense of right and wrong, and will do nearly anything dishonest to get ahead, such as downloading bootleg reports off the Internet.
-(Jeremy didn't take her suggestion to do so, and she got caught.)
+(Jeremy did not take her suggestion to do so, and she got caught.)
 She has no pupils in her eyes, which she claims is due to selling her soul for a 4.3 GPA.